mishioo/zeetoo/README.md

 ## backuper

-A simple Python script for scheduling and running automated files backup on Windows machines.
-Minimal graphical user interface included.
+A simple Python script for scheduling and running automated backup.
+Essentially, it copies specified files and directories to specified location with regard to date of last modification of both, source file and existing copy:
+- if source file is newer than backup version, the second will be overridden;
+- if both files have the same last modification time, file will not be copied;
+- if backup version is newer, it will be renamed to oldname_last-modification-time and source file will be copied, preserving both versions.

+After creating a specification for backup job (that is, specifying backup destination and files that should be copied; these information are stored in .ini file), it may be run manually or scheduled.
+Scheduling is currently available only on Windows, as it uses build-in Windows task scheduler.
+It is important to remember, that this is not a version control software.
+Only lastly copied version is stored.
+A minimal graphical user interface for this script is available (see below).

 ### graphical user interface for backuper module

 To start up the graphical user interface (GUI) dubble-click on start_gui.bat file or run `zeetoo backuper_gui`.
 A window similar to the one below should appear.
 Further you'll find description of each element of this window.

 ![screenshot](https://raw.githubusercontent.com/Mishioo/zeetoo/assets/screenshot.png)